SoumyaNITK/mindechoes/posts/Hello-World.md

 ---
-title: Hello World
+title: "Hello World"
-date: 2024-04-16
+date: 2025-04-01
-layout: post.njk
+layout: post
-permalink: "posts/Hello-World.html"
 ---

-This is your very first post on **Mind Echoes**!
+This is your post content.